bmsookim/cnn.tensorflow/cifar10/README.md

 When applying batch normalization, we add the batch\_norm layer right before the hidden layer, so the inputs are correctly modified before entering the activation function.

+# Moving Averages
+In statistics, a moving average (=rolling average, running average) is a calculation to analyze data points by creating series of averages of different subsets of the full data set.

+Some training algorithms, such as Gradient Descent and Momentum often benefit from maintaining a moving average of variables during optimization.
+Using the moving averages for evaluations often improve results significantly.